amankureshi/100-projects-challenge/README.md

-# 100 Projects Challenge - HTML/CSS and JavaScript
+# 100 Projects Challenge - HTML/CSS , Js and React Js

 Started on 1st November 2024 with a goal to complete 100 projects by 5th February 2025.